-- Ransomware is part of 10% of all cybersecurity breaches.
-It doubled in frequency in 2021 (Verizon Data Breach Investigations Report).
+- Ransomware is part of 10% of all cybersecurity breaches (Verizon Data Breach Investigations Report).

-- Approximately 37% of global organizations said they were the victim of some form of ransomware attack in 2021 (2021 Ransomware Study).
+- Approximately 37% of global organizations said they were the victim of some form of ransomware attack (2021 Ransomware Study).

-- The FBI’s Internet Crime Complaint Center reported 2,084 ransomware complaints from January to July 31, 2021.
-This represents a 62% year-over-year increase.
+- The FBI’s Internet Crime Complaint Center reported 2,084 ransomware complaints in only 6 months, with a 62% year-over-year increase.

 - Supply chain attacks: instead of attacking a single victim, supply chain attacks extended the blast radius.
 A prime example of a 2021 ransomware attack is the Kaseya attack, which affected at least 1,500 of its managed service provider customers.

-- Double extortion.
-In the past, ransomware was about attackers encrypting information found on a system and then demanding a ransom in exchange for a decryption key.
-With double extortion, attackers also exfiltrate the data to a separate location.
+- Double extortion: With double extortion, attackers also exfiltrate the data to a separate location.
 There, it can be used for other purposes, including leaking the information to a public website, if a payment is not received.

-- Ransomware as a service (RaaS): gone are the days when every attacker had to write their own ransomware code and run a unique set of activities.
-RaaS is a pay-for-use malware.
+- Ransomware as a service (RaaS): RaaS is a pay-for-use malware.
 It enables attackers to use a platform that provides the necessary ransomware code and operational infrastructure to launch and maintain a ransomware campaign.

-- Attacking unpatched systems: this is not a new trend for 2021, but it is one that continues to be an issue year after year.
-While there are ransomware attacks that do make use of novel zero-day vulnerabilities, most continue to abuse known vulnerabilities on unpatched systems.
+- Attacking unpatched systems: While there are ransomware attacks that do make use of novel zero-day vulnerabilities, most continue to abuse known vulnerabilities on unpatched systems.

-- Phishing: while ransomware attacks can infect organizations in different ways, in 2021, various forms of phishing emails were more often than not a root cause.
+- Phishing: Various forms of phishing emails were more often than not a root cause of ransomware.

 It’s important to understand that ransomware isn’t a single event but rather a series of events.
 There are many different types of ransomware but most ransomware attacks tend to follow a similar pattern.
 Let’s walk through the distinct stages of a ransomware kill chain designed to disrupt and disable systems and to force organizations to pay large sums to recover data and get back online (the term “kill chain referring to the steps an enemy follows during an attack):